zjquid/zjquid/README.md

 # Lead Engineer at Vlingu LLC - welcome to my github
 * most public repositories are for various linux projects.
 * some thinkpad stuff as well.
-* proficient with arch / manjaro / derivatives, the english language, scratch.
+* proficient with arch / derivatives, debian / derivatives, the english language, scratch.

 ## How I do my computing
 * i7-9700k / 1660 Super
-* x201 / W520 / x230 / W500 / x131e
+* x200 (primary) / x201 / W520 / x230 / W500 / x131e
-* recently switched from manjaro to ubuntu on most of my machines
-* switching back because ubuntu had weird screen tearing :(
+* using arch with openrc primarily now. fixed strange screen tearing, just needed to install "xf86-video-intel" and "xorg-drivers"